swcarpentry/python-second-language/_episodes/09-pandas.md

 ## Indexing

-Pandas supports some nice slicing features for dataframes that are commmon to Python generally.
+Pandas supports some nice slicing features for dataframes that are common to Python generally.

 For example if you wanted to look at the first five years of data